Abortion in Texas: 2020s

-The trigger law HB 1280 ("Human Life Protection Act") was signed into law on June 6, 2021.
+The trigger law HB 1280 Human Life Protection Act was signed into law on June 6, 2021.
 It would take effect 30 days after Roe v.
 Wade was overturned and creates a first degree felony for "providing an abortion leading to death of the unborn child, excepting cases where there is a risk of death or a substantial impairment of a major bodily function of the mother."

 On December 2, 2021, a new law against medication abortions took effect.
 The law requires doctors to examine the patient in person before prescribing the pills and makes it a felony for doctors to send the pills to the patient by a delivery service.
 It also prohibits doctors from prescribing the abortion pill after seven weeks of pregnancy (whereas the U.S. Food and Drug Administration allows it up to 10 weeks).
 The bill had been previously signed by Governor Greg Abbott.

 In August 2023, Texas Governor Greg Abbott signed HB 3058 into law, which states that doctors may provide abortions in the case of an ectopic pregnancy or if a pregnant patient's water breaks too early, rendering the fetus unviable.

 On September 17, 2025, the Texas Senate passed House Bill 7, a law that bans the manufacture, distribution, and mailing of abortion medication.
 It authorizes private citizens to bring civil lawsuits against individuals or entities that violate these prohibitions.
 Such lawsuits may target doctors who prescribe abortion medication, companies that ship pills by mail, or third parties who order the drugs for someone else, even if they are located outside Texas, but not the pregnant patient.
 Each violation carries statutory damages of at least $100,000, in addition to legal fees and injunctive relief.
-It will take effect on December 4, 2025.
+It took effect on December 4, 2025.